manuelmederos95/GarbageAlert/hybrid/README.md

 IoT Project for 5AL at ESGI

-Blynk part:
+Hybrid part:

-The Blynk part allow the user to be notified using the Blynk application.
-This system will send a notification each time that one of the garbages is full.
-For this method we will follow the next steps:
+The hybrid part uses the two notification systems (web and mobile application).
+For this method the next steps are required:

 <ul>
     <li>1 - Install Blynk application</li>